anon-blue/anon.blue/README.txt

 ggggggggggggggggggggggg

-                              Who can tell me how can I type Chinese words on th is on the computer?nmmklkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkiiiiiiiksnihao    AAD WDWWDWDWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQ
+                              Who can tell me how can I type Chinese words on th is on the computer?nmmklkkkkkkkkkkkkjjjhgvgygubhhijnninjiuwallyiiiksnihao    AAD WDWWDWDWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQ